 - Where can I go to stay warm?

 Without proper resources, transportation or shelter, these conditions can prove to be exceptionally dangerous for people in need.
-Can you imagine being stuck outside last week with just the clothes on your back and wind chills as low as negative 20 degrees or colder?
+Can you imagine being stuck outside with just the clothes on your back and wind chills well below zero?
 Even moderately cold weather can have dire consequences for someone struggling on the street.
-The cold weather can also cause people experiencing homelessness who don’t seek out shelter to lose sleep, which can have negative effects on concentration, depression and other hurdles to escaping homelessness.

 “Sleeping on the streets . . .
 Making fire [using hand sanitizer], dressing up in layers and layers and layers . . . blankets and all that, just to get through the night.
 Finding anywhere that was secluded, where there was no wind chill.
 One night it was so cold that I just almost froze to death.”